JackiePa501/JackiePa501/README.md

 - 👋 Hi, I’m @JackiePa501
 - 👀 I’m interested in studying and coding...
-- 🌱 I’m done learning Core Python...
+- 🌱 Programming languages learnt so far:
+- 💻 Python, R, SQ
-- 💞️ I’m now learning Data Science...
+- 💞️ Data Science
 - 💙 I have learnt the use Numpy, Scipy, Matplotlib etc.
 - 🌈 I've also learnt about Regression, KNN, Supervised and Unsupervised, Reinforcement Learning, Q-Learning, Tensorflow, Neural Network, Back propagation amongst other